StoglRobotics/ros_team_workspace/templates/package/_append_to_README_code_formatting.md

 **NOTE**: make sure that you have sources your ROS workspace before running `pre-commit` because it uses some office ROS 2 `ament_*` formatters.

 Sometimes there might a need to avoid formatting of a certain commit.
-If so add `-n` flag to your `git commit` command to skip the `pre-commit` chekcs.
+If so add `-n` flag to your `git commit` command to skip the `pre-commit` checks.